nikkilr88/egghead-asciicasts/rxjs-subjects-and-multicasting-operators/lessons/rxjs-asyncsubject-representing-a-computation-that-yields-a-final-value.md

 Remembering is a property of replaying.
 This is what the `AsyncSubject` gives you. **It allows us to remember what the last value in that computation was, the final result of this heavy computation**, so that other observers will get that from memory instead of recalculating it all over again.

 In this sense, an `AsyncSubject` is like a **promise** because promises also, they eventually resolve with a value.
-Then if you do a then on that promise, you will get that value `R`, and you won't recalculate this all over again.
+Then if you do a `.then` on that promise, you will get that value `R`, and you won't recalculate this all over again.

 **jsbin**
 ```javascript